cristianastan2/AOES-CLIM670-CCPP-SCM/_episodes/01-CCPP-Physics.md

 teaching: 0
 exercises: 0
 questions:
-- "What is a single column model?"
+- "What is a Physics Package?"
 objectives:
 - "Learn about the Common Community Physics Package"
 ---